Warsame-Egal/Weather-React/README.md

 If you are using Visual Studio Code
-Navigate to the project folder
+Navigate to the project folder  <br />
-VS Code temrinal type npm start
+VS Code temrinal type  <br />
+npm start